Our review today covers the new A85 Virgo which is the latest hybrid IEM from Fidue and is the successor to their original and highly regarded A83.

 Comfort & Fit

 The A85’s are every bit as comfortable as the A91 if not more so.
 The more rounded shape of the CNC aluminum shells does feel a little snugger.
-The angle of the nozzle stem just that little bit better also and allow for a more secure and deeper fit.
+The angle of the nozzle stem is just that little bit better also and allows for a more secure and deeper fit.